 Tip: Use a mix of hardware-based and software-based firewalls to protect your networks

 4. Multi-Factor Authentication

 Employees may make a mistake that can compromise your data, but with multi-factor authentication, an extra layer of protection is provided.
 Multi-factor authentication requires a computer user to present two or more evidence or factors to an authentication, after which they are granted access to a website or application.
 For two-factor authentications, users are verified using a piece of information that only the user is given such a code sent to them.
 The password and username with the extra layer of protection make it hard for hackers to gain access to sensitive and crucial information.
 The nice bit is that most social networking sites and cloud services give you the option of 2FA.
-Passwords may not offer complete network security, and that is why you should consider employing multifactor authentication.
+Passwords may not offer the complete network security, and that is why you should consider employing multi-factor authentication.

 Tip: It is also essential to implement password security measures to avoid authentication vulnerabilities in your network.

 A VPN is crucial to securing your business since it allows you to log into your computer and access the internet through an encrypted tunnel that hides your activity and data.
 A VPN creates an extra network security layer, especially when accessing business files over unsecured or public networks.
 The VPN masks your IP address and encrypts data to keep your browsing passwords and history protected from potential hackers.
 Your small businesses need to be flexible and dynamic if you are to grow with tech.
 It is hard for all your operations to occur within a single physical location or network, and there might be a need to hire remote or freelance employees.
 To work around this, with a VPN, you can set up an endpoint server on your cloud platform or office responsible for managing and handling remote connections.
 This way, you can safely work from anywhere and secure your data.